ggit12/anndictionary/README.md

 # About
 `AnnDictionary` is a package that lets you process multiple `anndata` objects in parallel with a simplified interface (so that you can avoid writing a bunch of for loops).
 This is accomplished by a dictionary-based wrapping of `scanpy`.
 We used the package to benchmark cell type annotaiton by 15 LLMs and maintain leaderboard at: https://singlecellgpt.com/celltype-annotation-leaderboard/.

-### Use LLMs to simplify categorical label processing
+## Use LLMs to simplify categorical label processing
 We provide several LLM-based functions to handle tedious labeling tasks.
 These include cell type annotation based on differentially expressed genes with [`ai_annotate_cell_type()`](https://ggit12.github.io/anndictionary/api/annotate/cells/de_novo.html#annotation-by-marker-genes), and making cell type labels match across multiple anndatas with [Automated Label Management](https://ggit12.github.io/anndictionary/api/automated_label_management/index.html).
 There are also AI-based functions to [annotate gene sets with biological processes](https://ggit12.github.io/anndictionary/api/annotate/cells/de_novo.html#annotate-groups-of-cells-by-biological-process).

 This package supports many external LLM providers (including OpenAI, Anthropic, Google, and Bedrock).
-To use these, you'll need an API key.
+To use LLM features, you'll need an API key.
 Directions on how to get an OpenAI API key can be found here: https://platform.openai.com/docs/quickstart/account-setup, and for Anthropic, here: https://docs.anthropic.com/en/api/getting-started.

-### Parallel processing of Anndatas
+## Parallel processing of Anndatas
 This package defines the class `AdataDict`, which is a dictionary of `anndata`s.
 There are several class methods to interact with `AdataDict`s and iterate over them, see [Docs](https://ggit12.github.io/anndictionary/api/adata_dict/adata_dict.html) and [Tutorials](https://ggit12.github.io/anndictionary/tutorials/adata_dict/index.html).
 Additional methods and attributes are passed through to each anndata in `AdataDict`.

 The core syntax for iterating a function `func` over an `AdataDict` called `adata_dict` looks like this: